youranye/RPG-Game-Void-Quest/resources/start.md

 You are at a fork in the road.
 Two paths unfold before you.

 ## Options
- - Go to village -> village#Entrance
+ - Go to the left -> #Left Path
- - Go to cave -> #Cave
+ - Go to the right -> #Right Path

-# Cave
+# Right Path

+As you travel down the forest path,
-You encounter a bear!
+You encounter a Gnome of the Forest!

 ## Options
  - Fight! -> #Fight